 The first chakra (Muladhara) is located at the base of the spine.
 It is responsible for our sense of grounding, safety, and security in ourselves and the world around us.
 It is also connected to our core needs, like shelter, food, and money.

 As the root chakra is associated with the earth element, grounding and earthy activities can help to open and balance this energy center, such as:

 - Being in nature, particularly forests and woods

 - Exercising outdoors, especially dense workouts like running or weight lifting

 Root chakra meditation

 For this meditation, sit cross-legged or stand up with your feet shoulder-width apart.
 If seated, become physically aware of the connection of your sitting bones to the ground.
-If standing, feel your feet firmly grounding you into the earth – you might find it helpful to shift your weight forward and back a few times to find your center.
+If you are standing, feel your feet firmly grounding you into the earth.
+You might find it helpful to shift your weight forward and back a few times to find your center.

 Bring your awareness to the root chakra at the base of the spine and envision a red ball of energy here.
 See the red energy flow around your lower spine and feel its power draw your physical body towards the earth.
 Maintain this visualization as you cant the mantra Lam three times.

 You can open the root chakra by choosing lots of grounding asanas.
 These include postures that focus on stability and the connection of the feet to the earth, or those that lower the body toward the ground.

 - Tree Pose